-Accelerated BSN students have one fall admission gateway into the program of accelerated study.
-This 16 month program continues over 4 semesters and students must plan for full time study and the compressed timeframe for this rigorous program.
+Accelerated BSN students have a 16-month program that continues over 4 semesters.
+Students must plan for full time study and the compressed timeframe for this rigorous program.
 Accelerated does not mean abbreviated and the full curricular plan is addressed to meet the required BSN competencies.
-Students who do not find a place in the fall admission may enter as second degree students in the spring semester and would be accorded accelerated status, but would complete the program in at traditional pace.

-Pre-Nursing (31 Hours)
+Pre-Nursing (30 Hours)